telerik/fiddler-jam-docs/introduction.md

 # Welcome to Fiddler Jam!

-Progress® Telerik® Fiddler Jam is a troubleshooting solution for end users and for support and development engineering teams, which is designed to help them easily and securely communicate between each other and quickly resolve issues.
+Progress® Telerik® Fiddler Jam is a troubleshooting solution for end users, and for support and development engineering teams, which is designed to help them easily and securely communicate between each other, and quickly analyze and resolve issues.

 <iframe width="853" height="480" src="https://www.youtube.com/embed/l0x1eGW2AUY" title="Fiddler Jam Intro on YouTube" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-The core components of Fiddler Jam are the Fiddler Jam Chrome Extension, which enables end users to capture HTTP or HTTPS network issues and submit logs in a secure environment, and the Fiddler Jam Portal, which stores these logs in the cloud for support and developer teams to locally replicate and further analyze those issues.
+The core components of Fiddler Jam are the Fiddler Jam Chrome Extension, which enables end users (or extension users) to capture HTTP or HTTPS network issues and submit logs in a secure environment, and the Fiddler Jam Portal, which stores these logs in the cloud for support and developer teams (or portal users) to locally replicate and further analyze those issues.

 What's more, both Fiddler Jam components are fully integrated with the [Fiddler Everywhere web-debugging tool](https://docs.telerik.com/fiddler-everywhere/introduction), which monitors, inspects, edits, and logs all HTTP and HTTPS traffic and provides a number of additional troubleshooting features.